Mindtribe/MTBuild/README.md

 ##### VersionerMTStdVersion invocation #####

-MindTribe Standard Version parameters should be specified when invoking MTBuild to run a VersionerMTStdVersion versioner task.
+Mindtribe Standard Version parameters should be specified when invoking MTBuild to run a VersionerMTStdVersion versioner task.
 These parameters, in order, are:

 * ```major``` - The build's major version number